Chapter 172-121 WAC – Student Conduct Code

 (b) Except as required to explain the basis of new information, an appeal shall be limited to a review of the verbatim record of the conduct review hearing and supporting documents.

-(c) In making its decision, the appeal authority will only consider the written record before it, the appellant’s notice of appeal, the other party’s response, and other information and/or explanation it has requested from the parties to the proceedings.
+(c) In making its decision, the appeal authority will only consider the written record before it in relation to the basis for appeal, the appellant’s notice of appeal, where applicable, the other party’s response, and other information and/or explanation it has requested from the parties to the proceedings.

 (7) Decisions: After reviewing the appeal, the appeal authority may affirm, reverse, modify, or remand the decision(s) of the hearing authority.
 The appeal decision shall include an explanation of the appeal authority’s decision and rationale.
 The appeal decision must be issued within 30 calendar days of the appeal authority receiving all necessary documentation.